danangcrysnanto/bovine_pangenome_graph/README.md

 - Structural variations derived from graphs.
 These are large variations (fragment length > 100 bp) from bubbles in the graph that are not part of the reference sequences.
 The SVs grouped by biallelic and multiallelic.
-Visualization of the bubbles (SVs) in the graphs.
-Bubbles crossing coding sequences visualized using `Graphviz`.
+SVs crossing coding sequences visualized using `Graphviz`.
 Script [app.py](visualize/app.py) can be run which will set up a local webserver (*not part of the pipeline*) to inspect SVs in a more detailed and in an interactive way (*Under development*).

 - Prediction of novel /non-reference genes with corresponding expression levels from transcriptome.